Kludex/monorepo/docs/talks.md

-# Conference Speaker
+# Talks

-As a conference speaker, I have been sharing my knowledge about Python, FastAPI, Starlette, and other related topics.
+I have been sharing my knowledge about Python, FastAPI, Starlette, and other related topics.

 ## Upcoming Talks